belzecue/RabidTunes-rabid-hole-punch-server/README.md

 Server will start running in the specified port

-If some weird behaviour is happening and you want to print more information to debug, you can run the server using
+If some weird behaviour is happening, and you want to print more information to debug, you can run the server using

 ```
 python3 main.py <port> DEBUG